AaronMacuno/Incentives/README.md

 ![image](https://github.com/user-attachments/assets/86d1dd35-edd8-4e13-a379-5494922f8a04)

 From this plot we can see that the Weekend takes the highest spot while Taylor Swift and Ed Sheeran are just closely tailing behind.

+## Insights
+In conclusion, this project has been a great help with highlighting factors such us track popularities, genres, keys, charts, distribution, and much more.
+For certain indiviuals, these findings are crucial and valuable user data that can be used to create a better platform overall in the future.
+The EDA project displayed trends back in 2023 that can be used by programmers to deliver better advertisments and recommendation to its consumers.